Online Trauma Therapy for Teens: What You Need to Know

 How long does trauma therapy take for teenagers?

 It depends on the trauma.
-Many evidence-based treatments are structured and time-limited.
-TF-CBT typically runs 12 to 25 sessions.
+Many evidence-based treatments are time-limited.
+TF-CBT runs 12 to 25 sessions.
+CPT runs for 12 sessions, and PE is 8-12 sessions.
 Your therapist will walk you through a realistic timeline after the first assessment.

 Do parents have to be involved in teen trauma therapy?